RennexTech/CyberIOT/README.md

 ![image](https://github.com/user-attachments/assets/96e0051e-a16f-4bc2-a5aa-11c2a59de634)

 **IoT Marketplace:** Buy and sell gadgets.
-It's a tiny Amazon for IOT/tech people who want to sell their cutting-edge gadgets or do some window shopping.😄
+It's a tiny Amazon for IOT/tech people who want to sell their cutting-edge gadgets or do some window shopping.

 ![image](https://github.com/user-attachments/assets/10ba4f74-3a85-4118-9fb7-1131849fe679)